Safe & secure online shopping 24/7. Easy online quote: GET A QUOTE NOW

 Exclusion bags are available in a wide range of types and sizes locally from Guildford Town Garden Centre (9279 8645), and also on-line from Greenharvest.
 Completely organic, they prevent the adult fruitfly from getting to the fruit to lay her eggs - if used at the right time (again, you may find traps helpful as an indicator).
 Exclusion bags also prevent sunburn of fruit, and are re-useable.

-Netting trees with insect netting (on-line @ www.commercialnetmakers.com.au) or by using old net curtains is also effective, providing you can cover the tree to ground level.
+Netting trees with insect netting or by using old net curtains is also effective, providing you can cover the tree to ground level.
 This method has the added benefit of keeping birds away from fruit, but is only practical where you have a small to medium tree that you can easily cover.
+At GLSC, we carry insect netting packs in varying sizes.

 The other way to use netting, or soft flywire, is to simply cover selected branches - think Christmas bon bons!
 Ensure you join all edges together well - you only need a tiny gap to allow the flies access.